belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Combined particles
    Summing the 4-momenta of reconstructed particles one can reconstruct any resonance, at least as long as all its decay products are measured.
-One can then proceed further and combine combined particles to move upwards ina decay tree, until the desired step is reached.
+One can then proceed further and combine combined particles to move upwards in a decay tree, until the desired step is reached.
    The creation of combined particles is done at the analysis level by the final user, using the tools provided by the basf2 analysis package.